-Defined Benefit Component

-Age 60 with at least five years (60 months) of creditable service.
+Defined Benefit Component VRS: Age 60 with at least five years (60 months) of service credit.

+Defined Contribution Component

-Members are eligible to receive distributions upon leaving employment, subject to restrictions.
+Members are eligible to receive

+distributions upon leaving

+employment, subject to restrictions.

 Cost-of-Living Adjustment (COLA) in Retirement

 The Cost-of-Living Adjustment (COLA) matches the first 3% increase in the Consumer Price Index for all Urban Consumers (CPI-U) and half of any additional increase (up to 4%) up to a maximum COLA of 5%.